Runsheng/trackcluster/ssw/README.md

 # This is a fork of SSW library.
 And only the python wrapper is retained.
-### The build-in python wrapper for SSW library is forked from pyDNA package [https://github.com/a-slide/pyDNA]
+### The build-in python wrapper for SSW library is forked and modified from pyDNA package [https://github.com/a-slide/pyDNA]
 ### Please refer to [https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library] for details.